hervit0/hervit0.github.io/docs/me/projects.md

 [Play here!](https://hervit0.github.io/takamaka)

-A puzzle-brain that I made during confinement, crack the riddles to through the maze.
+A brain teaser puzzle that I made during confinement, crack the riddles to through the maze.

 Made with React, Typescript.